Participants

 Who are the leaders for APEX?

-APEX is a student-led experience with two student leaders accompanying each site group to various communities in Appalachia.
-All student leaders are SJU juniors and seniors and have been a participant in at least one Appalachian Experience.
-Student leader formation takes place throughout the fall and spring semesters so all leaders are ready to lead in March.
+APEX is a student-led experience with two or three student leaders accompanying each site group to various communities in Appalachia.
+All student leaders are SJU juniors and seniors and have been a participant in at least one APEX.
+They participate in leader formation throughout the fall and spring semesters in order to be ready to lead in March.
 There are also 2 adult facilitators who accompany each group.
 Facilitators are SJU staff, faculty, and APEX alumni.
 One SJU Campus Ministry staff member coordinates and oversees all aspects of the entire Appalachian Experience.

 What is the time commitment?

-Fall semester: Two Community Meetings that focus on the APEX Mission and providing participants with tools to fundraise.
+Fall semester: Two Community Meetings that focus on the APEX Mission and fundraising.

-Spring Semester: APEX is primarily a Spring Semester program.
-There are 4 Preparation Meetings, a Send-off Ceremony, the Immersion Week during Spring Break, a Return Ceremony, and two Integration Meetings after Immersion Week.
+Spring Semester: APEX is primarily a Spring Semester program with 3 Preparation Meetings, a Send-off Ceremony, APEX Week during Spring Break, a Return Ceremony, and 2 Integration Meetings after APEX Week.

 Please see the Important Dates section below for details.